VirtoCommerce/vc-platform/docs/security.md

 ### Roles and Permissions

 Permissions are controlled by assigning Roles to users.
 A Role is a collection of permissions.
 A Role can be assigned to multiple users.
 Each user can have more than one assigned Role.

-Through the combination of assigned Roles, you can ensure that users only have access to the information and functionality they need.
-This model provides considerable flexibility, but in complex environments with multiple stores and catalogs, each with their own distinct sets of users, it is critical to establish best practices for managing permissions.

 ### Scenarios